We measure our performance against the key priorities and outcomes included in our corporate plan.

 Outcome 5 - Create more and better housing

-- 96.1% of housing stock meets the Barnsley Decent Homes Standard.
+- 96.1% of housing stock meets Barnsley Decent Homes Standard.

-- The average void time of a Berneslai Homes property is 18.4 days.
+- Berneslai Homes average property void time is 20.1 days.

-- Berneslai Homes rental collection rate is 98.2%.
+- Berneslai Homes rental collection rate stands at 97.1%.

 Outcome 6 - Every child attends a good school and is successful in learning and work

-96% of early years and childcare settings were judged Good or Outstanding by Ofsted, above the national (94%) and regional (95%) averages.
+- 97% of our early years and childcare settings received ratings of good or outstanding from Ofsted; above national and regional comparators.

-The proportion of pupils attending schools judged Good or Outstanding by Ofsted fell to 69.9%, from 70.4% at the end of December.
+- The proportion of pupils attending schools judged Good or Outstanding by Ofsted was 69.7% at the end of December.
 70 schools are now rated good or outstanding, an increase of two.
 The changes relate to improved ratings for primary schools.

 Outcome 7 - Reducing demand through improving access to early help